 The legal point of discharge is a point specified by us where stormwater from a property must be discharged.
 It is usually to a Council-managed drain or the street kerb and channel.

-Find your legal point of discharge
+Apply for the legal point of discharge